allenmackley/Notes-Examples-Snippets/unix/README.md

+## General notes and snippets

 ### Unix
 Checks ports used by programs in Linux.
 Is useful to see if there are conflicts.
 `netstat -antp`

 To check avail space on all drives:
 `df`

 To check folder sizes of directories
 `sudo du -h / | grep '[0-9\.]\+G'`

 ### MySQL
-Start MySQL from command line on OS X (From Homebrew Install) `mysql.server start`
+Start MySQL from command line on OS X (From Homebrew Install)
+`mysql.server start`

 With MAMP, normally start from the GUI.
 Start MySQL CLI on OS X (From MAMP Install) `/Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot`

 Force Mysql Homebrew install to quit
 `launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist`

 To set Mysql new password (if not set yet)
 `mysqladmin -u root password`

 ### NodeJS
 NPM comes installed with node.

 To install an NPM package
 `npm install nameofpackage`

 Save dependencies specific to dev with
 `npm install nameofpackage --save-dev`

 Node packages I use often